ConnectedPapers/connectedpapers-py/README.md

 ## Getting an access token
 Contact us at `hello@connectedpapers.com` to get an early-access access token.

+Using the token `TEST_TOKEN` or not passing a token at all, will allow you to access the paper with the id `9397e7acd062245d37350f5c05faf56e9cfae0d6` for testing purposes.

+## Paper IDs
+We use the ShaIDs from [Semantic Scholar](https://www.semanticscholar.org/) as paper IDs.
+You can find the ShaID of a paper by searching for it on Semantic Scholar and copying the ID from the URL.

 # API
 Most functions offer a synchronous and an asynchronous version.